 - Adoption of the ‘Terms of Reference and Guidance for IOSEA Focal Points’, which clarify the general roles and responsibilities of IOSEA national and sub-regional Focal Points, and offer guidance to assist Focal Points in their intersessional work, as well as in the preparation for future meetings of the Signatory States.
 The IOSEA sub-regional Focal Points were reconfirmed as follows: Indonesia (for South-East Asia+), India (for Northern Indian Ocean); United Arab Emirates (for Northwest Indian Ocean); and Madagascar (for Western Indian Ocean).

 The Seventh Meeting of the Signatory States was held in Bonn, Germany from 8-11 September 2014.
 23 Signatory States – about one third of the IOSEA membership – were officially represented at the meeting, gathering more than 50 participants.
 Six of the eight Advisory Committee members, invited experts and observers from various intergovernmental and non-governmental organisations rounded out the attendance.
-The meeting had been scheduled for July 2014, but the political situation in Thailand in the first half of the year prompted its postponement and relocation to Bonn .
-The conference marked the first time the meeting was organised at the headquarters of the Convention on Migratory Species (CMS) under whose aegis IOSEA was concluded in 2001.
-It was preceded by a three-day session of the IOSEA Advisory Committee and a one-day session of the Western Indian Ocean - Marine Turtle Task Force (WIO-MTTF).
+The meeting was preceded by a three-day session of the IOSEA Advisory Committee and a one-day session of the Western Indian Ocean - Marine Turtle Task Force (WIO-MTTF).
 A full report is available from the IOSEA website (see "IOSEA meetings").

 Among the highlights:

-- Presentation of the Secretariat’s review of IOSEA implementation progress, prepared on the basis of information contained in the online national reports submitted by the 35 Signatory States (33 at the last meeting in 2012).
+- Presentation of the Secretariat’s review of IOSEA implementation progress, prepared on the basis of information contained in the online national reports submitted by 33 Signatory States (Egypt and Sudan had only recently joined the MoU and were therefore not able to submit their reports).
 About half of the Signatories were reported to have made substantial progress towards fulfilling their reporting requirements since 2012.

 - Presentation of four substantive papers arising from requests of the Sixth Meeting of IOSEA Signatory States.
 A paper prepared by the Secretariat on ‘Illegal Take and Trade of Marine Turtles in the IOSEA Region’ highlighted the prevalence of poaching in South-East Asia involving Chinese and Vietnamese fishermen, particularly in the Coral Triangle area, to supply markets in mainland China, Taiwan and Japan.
 A second paper on ‘Marine Turtle Genetic Stocks of the Indo-Pacific’, co-authored by Dr. Colin Limpus, presented the current state of knowledge about marine turtle stocks in the IOSEA region.
 A third paper on ‘Socio-economic and Cultural Implications of Marine Turtle Use and Conservation’ covered a multitude of topics with a social, economic or cultural dimension.
 A fourth paper on ‘Indian Ocean Fisheries-Turtle Interactions’ illustrated the potential contribution of Indian Ocean Tuna Commission (IOTC) national reports towards understanding of marine turtle bycatch issues in the Indian Ocean, including the efficacy of by-catch mitigation measures undertaken by IOTC members.